Jihaeee/Jihaeee/README.md

 # 👋 Hi, I'm Jihye

-**Frontend Developer** focused on building intuitive web experiences and meaningful products.
+**Frontend Developer** passionate about creating intuitive and seamless user experiences.
-I enjoy turning ideas into real services and collaborating with teams to solve real-world problems.
+I focus on building products that are not only functional, but genuinely enjoyable and meaningful for users.

 <br/>